nymea/nymea-plugins/aqi/README.md

 ## Requirements

 * Valid "Air Quality Index" API Key
-    * This might be provided through the nymea community API Key provider or an own key in the nymead.conf file.
+    * This might be provided through the nymea community API Key provider or by setting a custom API Key in the plug-in settings.
 * The package "nymea-plugin-airqualityindex" must be installed
 * Internet connection

 ## More

 More about the different Air Quality Levels: https://www.airnow.gov/index.cfm?action=aqibasics.aqi

-Personal API Key settings in 'nymead.conf':
-'''
-[aqi]
-apiKey="123456789abcdfgh"
-'''